apaleslimghost/synths/eurorack/accessories/chordata/docs/manual.md

 ### Troubleshooting

  - **The Chordata must be connected to Eurorack power to turn on and flash.
 It doesn't draw any power from the USB port.**
- - macOS 13 "Ventura" [currently cannot flash UF2 firmware](https://www.raspberrypi.com/news/the-ventura-problem/) via the Finder.
+ - macOS "Ventura" 13.0 [cannot flash UF2 firmware](https://www.raspberrypi.com/news/the-ventura-problem/) via the Finder.
 You'll get an error saying `The operation can’t be completed because an unexpected error occurred (error code 100093)`.
-You can flash the firmware by copying the `.uf2` file via the command line.
+Upgrade to macOS 13.1, or flash the firmware by copying the `.uf2` file via the command line.

 ## Pinout